mitthrawnuruodo/ghc-js1-lesson-1.1-getting-started/README.md

 ```
 What happens?

-Comment out that line, again (keep it in the code, but add `// ` at the beginning of its line).
+Comment out that last line, again (keep it in the code, but add `// ` at the beginning of its line).